ZPetricusic/LummaExtractor/README.md

 > Please note that the logic for this extractor was partially borrowed from [@RussianPanda95](https://github.com/RussianPanda95/Configuration_extractors/tree/main/LummaC2), kudos to her and the work she has done for the community.

+The original analyzed sample and all relevant stages are in the `LummaStages.7z` archive, password is `infected`.

 # Usage

 The usage is relatively straightforward: